tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

   - **Why:** Aspen Woods is ideal for long-term holding due to its high demand and premium status.
 Executive rentals targeting corporate tenants or affluent families provide steady rental income.

 # unsorted

-Best communities: The seminar highlighted quadrant-specific communities worth investing in, including:

-Deep South: Mahogany, Walden, Copperfield, and Cranson are seeing strong growth due to amenities like the hospital, schools, shopping, and accessibility via the Stoney Trail ring road.
-South: Midnapore, Queensland, and Ogden have significant price growth due to affordable pricing and proximity to employment centers like hospitals and transit routes.
-West and Northwest: Communities like Aspen, Springbank Hill, Glenbrook, and Strathcona offer strong returns for higher-end homes and good rental opportunities due to their proximity to schools, parks, and transit.
-Older neighborhoods like Thorncliffe, Huntington Hills, and Brentwood provide affordable investment options with long-term growth potential.
-Newer communities: There was caution against investing in newer communities without established amenities.
-These areas are seen as long-term plays, where amenities are still being developed, but they may suffer from lower initial rental demand.

-Zoning and development: The forum emphasized the importance of understanding zoning changes and upcoming infrastructure projects (e.g., new CTrain routes) that can impact long-term investment value.
-Ogden, for example, is expected to see significant appreciation as zoning changes allow for more in-fill developments, and the CTrain extension improves accessibility.

-Rental trends: The forum noted that rental properties near key amenities like shopping, transit, and schools tend to perform better.
-They highlighted opportunities in townhouse and condo markets, especially in more affordable areas with high rental demand, such as Walden and Ogden.

-Long-term potential vs. current cash flow: Investors were encouraged to focus on long-term appreciation rather than just cash flow.
-Established communities in Calgary with solid infrastructure and accessibility (e.g., Midnapore, Huntington Hills, and Glenbrook) were recommended for steady growth over time.

 Neighborhood quality: Communities were categorized by potential for returns, with high-end neighborhoods like Aspen offering steady appreciation but higher entry points, while more affordable areas like Queensland and Thorncliffe showed greater short-term price jumps due to affordability-driven demand.